House Sitting Scotland and England

 After a busy day of hunting Raggie would to snuggle up close and purr.
 Smeagle liked to keep us company, showing off her computer skills and being rewarded with regular cuddle breaks.
 Scarlett loved napping in the greenhouse and of an evening would stretch across my legs to be pampered.

 Housesitting in Scotland is an attractive option for those wanting to save money.
-Long term house sitting assignments in Scotland can be found on house sitting sites such as Trusted HouseSitters.
+Long term house sitting Scotland assignments can be found on house sitting sites such as Trusted HouseSitters.
+Home owners looking for house sitters Scotland reach out to sitters via adverts submitted on the house sitter wanted section of this site so it’s a good starting point for anyone considering house sitting.

 What to see near Inverness